Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Introduction

-\paragraph{Conjecturing: Methods and Evaluation} A weakness of neural conjecturing is that it sometimes generates repetitive, redundant or trivial lemmas, or hallucinates undefined symbols in the formalization \citep{urban2020,rabe2021,explconjllm}.
-Scaling the model is a commonly attempted remedy, albeit computationally expensive and most effective in domains where background libraries have already been formalized, such as the theories needed for e.g. math olympiad problems \cite{zheng2022miniff}.
+Existing conjecturing approaches rely on either a neural or a symbolic engine.
+Neural methods may generate lemmas that are repetitive, redundant or trivial, or hallucinate symbols that are undefined in the formalization \citep{urban2020,rabe2021,explconjllm}.
+Scaling the model is a commonly attempted remedy, albeit computationally expensive and most effective in domains where background libraries have already been formalized, such as the theories needed for math olympiad problems~\cite{zheng2022miniff}.
 Symbolic methods, on the other hand, can be designed and programmed to avoid repetition and redundancy.
-Previous symbolic tools ~\citep{quickspec,roughspec,ThyExpDedSyn} have been used to successfully discover, for example, lemmas needed in automated (co-)inductive provers~\citep{hipster,cohipster,vampspec,cclemma} over (co-)recursive datatypes.
-However, symbolic tools are limited in the shape, size and domain of lemmas they can generate, and do not scale well to larger sets of inputs.
-To address these shortcomings, we propose a novel neuro-symbolic lemma conjecturing approach and tool: \tool.
-In \tool, an LLM is trained to generate \emph{lemma templates} that describe the shape of a family of analogous lemmas, rather than directly generating complete lemmas (see Figure \ref{fig:vision}).
-Symbolic synthesis methods are then used to fill in the details.
-In this way, we leverage the best of both neural and symbolic methods.
+Prior symbolic tools ~\citep{quickspec,roughspec,ThyExpDedSyn} have been used to successfully discover lemmas needed in automated (co-)inductive provers~\citep{hipster,cohipster,vampspec,cclemma} over (co-)recursive datatypes.
+However, symbolic tools are limited in the shape, size and domain of lemmas they can generate, and scale poorly to large inputs sets. \tool addresses these shortcomings in its novel neuro-symbolic lemma conjecturing approach.
 The LLM suggests appropriate analogous lemma-patterns likely to be relevant for the theory at hand.
 The symbolic engine ensures correctness and novelty, while keeping the search space manageable.
+In this way, we leverage the best of both neural and symbolic methods.
 As far as we are aware, this is the first work focusing on neuro-symbolic lemma conjecturing.